Working Papers

 Financial Hedging and Optimal Currency of Invoicing

-[Most Recent Version]
+[Most Recent Version] [SocArXiv] [SSRN]

 Abstract

 I develop a theory of the optimal currency choice for invoicing goods for international trade in the presence of imperfect financial hedging of currency risk.
-I demonstrate that the classic irrelevance result—that the cost of financial hedging does not impact the choice of currency invoicing—rests on the assumption that sellers set prices ex-ante and commit to fulfill any order size ex-post.
-I refer to this set-up as sticky prices and flexible quantities.
-I show that when quantities are also sticky, in the sense that the order quantity is pre-specified, then financial hedging affects the optimal currency of invoicing choice.
-My theory of jointly sticky prices and quantities incorporates financial frictions into existing theories of real hedging.
-I show that this financial hedging channel is quantitatively relevant and that it generates a feedback between macroprudential policies that affect the cost of hedging, such as capital controls and the optimal currency of invoicing.
-I demonstrate that macroprudential policies can affect the expenditure switching properties of the exchange rate by inducing a different choice of optimal currency of invoicing.
+I demonstrate that the classic irrelevance result–that the cost of financial hedging does not impact the choice of currency invoicing–rests on the assumption that sellers set prices ex-ante and fulfill any order size ex-post.
+I show that when quantities are also sticky, in the sense that the order quantity is in part pre-specified, then financial hedging affects the optimal currency of invoicing choice.
+My theory incorporates the cost of FX financial hedging into the classic theory of optimal currency choice, which relies on real hedging.
+I show that the optimal currency choice takes into account the relative ability of buyers and sellers to bear exchange rate risk.
+This financial hedging channel generates feedback between macroprudential policies, such as capital controls, and the optimal currency of invoicing.
+I highlight a “dollarization dilemma”: capital control policies that aim to reduce dollar borrowing are partially offset by an endogenous substitution into dollar-invoiced trade, which amplifies the local economy’s exposure to the dollar’s movements.